groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/_index.md

 ---
-title: "preview pdf pages java – GroupDocs.Merger preview guide"
+title: "How to preview PDF pages in Java – GroupDocs.Merger"
-description: "Learn how to preview pdf pages java with GroupDocs.Merger, merge PNG images java, and list supported formats java – step‑by‑step guide."
+description: "Learn how to preview PDF pages in Java with GroupDocs.Merger, convert PDF to PNG, preview password‑protected PDFs, and list supported formats."
 weight: 3
 url: "/java/document-information/"
 type: docs
-date: 2026-02-19
+date: 2026-06-21
+keywords:
+- how to preview pdf
+- convert pdf to png java
+- preview pdf java
+- preview password protected pdf
+- list supported formats java
+schemas:
+- type: TechArticle
+  headline: How to preview PDF pages in Java – GroupDocs.Merger
+  description: Learn how to preview PDF pages in Java with GroupDocs.Merger, convert
+    PDF to PNG, preview password‑protected PDFs, and list supported formats.
+  dateModified: '2026-06-21'
+  author: GroupDocs
+- type: FAQPage
+  questions:
+  - question: Can I generate previews for large PDFs (hundreds of pages)?
+    answer: Yes.
+The library streams pages one at a time, so memory consumption stays low even for very large files.
+  - question: How do I change the image format of the preview?
+    answer: You can specify PNG, JPEG, or BMP when configuring the preview options in the API.
+  - question: Is it possible to generate previews for encrypted documents?
+    answer: Absolutely.
+Provide the password in the load options, and the preview generation will work as expected.
+  - question: Does “merge images java” require a special module?
+    answer: No. The core GroupDocs.Merger library includes image‑merging capabilities out of the box.
+  - question: Where can I find the full list of formats supported by “list supported formats java”?
+    answer: Use the “retrieve supported file types” tutorial above, which calls the API method that returns the complete list of over 50 formats.
 ---

-# preview pdf pages java – Generate Previews with GroupDocs.Merger Java
+# How to preview PDF pages in Java – Generate Previews with GroupDocs.Merger

-In this hub you’ll discover **how to preview pdf pages java** using GroupDocs.Merger for Java.
+In this hub you’ll discover **how to preview PDF** pages in Java using GroupDocs.Merger for Java.
 Whether you need thumbnail images for a web portal, preview pages for a document‑management system, or a quick visual check before merging files, these tutorials walk you through the process step‑by‑step.
-You’ll also find guidance on merging images Java, listing supported formats Java, and other essential document‑information operations that help you build smarter, more reliable applications.
+You’ll also find guidance on merging PNG images Java, listing supported formats Java, and other essential document‑information operations that help you build smarter, more reliable applications.

 ## Quick Answers
 - **What does “generate previews” mean?** It creates image representations (e.g., PNG, JPEG) of each page in a source document.